Seezly/covid19-venezuelan-stats/README.en-us.md

 ## How to Run?

-You can do a fork of the project and then clone it into your local machine.
+You can do a fork of the repository and then clone it into your local machine.

 Go into the directory you clone the project, open the terminal, and write the following: